HolyBlackCat/cpp-tutorials/language/02_basics/05_input.md

 When `std::cin` fails to read what you asked it to read, it should assign zero to that variable, and go into an "error state".
 Meaning the program is unpaused, and all future `std::cin >> ...;` statements are ignored.

-It's possible to recover from this state (to e.g. tell the user what they did wrong), but that will be discussed later.
+It's possible to recover from this state (to e.g. to ask the user for new input), but I'm not going to explain this now.

+## Exercise

+Make a program that converts days to minutes.
+Ask the user for the number of days, and print the number of minutes in those.